a-gratton/GraphingBot/Images/readme.md

-This folder includes images and videos of the graphingbot operation.
+This folder includes images and videos of the GraphingBot operation.